dtgoitia/dotfiles/vscode/README.md

+The config files stored here are valid for:
+  - Visual Studio Code (a)
-These files also work for _Visual Studio Code - Insiders_.
+  - Visual Studio Code - Insiders
+  - [VSCodium][1]

+All file are kept in sync with symlinks. `Code/` and `VSCodium/` point to `Code - Insiders/`.

 ## For Mac